Reading Time: 7 minutes

 Assume that you were not able to find TDSSserv.sys inside hidden devices under device manager, then go to Step 7.

-7) Check ntbtlog.txt for corrupted file
+- Check ntbtlog.txt log for the corrupted file

 Some users might find troubleshooting mentioned here complicated.
-Let’s face it, infection itself is complicated and even the experts struggle in order to get rid of this infection.
+Let’s face it, the infection itself is complicated and even the experts struggle in order to get rid of this infection.